Ragdoll Color Progression and Development

 All products featured on the site are carefully selected by the editor of Floppycats, Jenny Dean.
 In addition, we may earn a small commission when you purchase something through our affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 At the very beginning, all the Ragdoll kittens will be covered with white fur all over their bodies.
-Then, as they get older, some parts of their fur will get colored and the pattern will become visible.
+Then, as they age, some parts of their fur will get colored, and the pattern will become visible.
 Why does this happen?
 The short answer is that it is all in their genes.

 Ragdolls display a genetic mutation that affects an enzyme in the metabolic pathway between tyrosine and the final pigment, which is sensitive to temperature.
-This mutation makes a ragdoll’ cat coloration dependent on its body temperature.
+This mutation makes a ragdoll cat’s coloration dependent on its body temperature.

-Most Ragdoll cats are bi-colored and it is all due to this mutation.
-In the areas of the body where the temperature is lower, such as the extremities-the paws, the edges of the ears – the fur will be darker in color, while the areas where the temperature is higher – the torso – the fur will be lighter in color.
+Most Ragdoll cats are bi-colored, and it is all due to this mutation.
+The fur will be darker in the areas of the body where the temperature is lower.
+This would include the extremities-the paws and the ears’ edges.
+While the areas where the temperature is higher – the torso – the fur will be lighter in color.

-Regardless of the color and the type of point of a Ragdoll cat, its color progression will be different over time.
+Regardless of the color and the type of point of a Ragdoll cat, its color progression will differ over time.
 While it is a kitten, it will go from full white to white with some dark-colored areas in the extremities.
-Then, as the kitten gets older, the darker areas grow alongside it to develop its pattern.
+Then, as the kitten ages, the darker areas grow alongside it to develop its pattern.